 This week new home sales numbers, durable goods orders, and a second revision of GDP will be released.
 Investors should not be surprised if we see this pull back.
 It is anticipated.
 We will also see personal income numbers revealed which helps the Fed uses to track inflation.

 We are constantly tracking this kind of data on what could cause inflation to rise and we have many strategy planning meetings concerning this throughout the week.
 We are committed to keeping you up to date with these videos and on our podcast.
 If you have concerns about how this applies to your portfolio and other issues that develop this week, please email us or call us at (205) 989-3498.

 Greg Powell, CIMA

 fi-Plan Partners is an independent investment firm in Birmingham, AL, serving clients across the nation through financial planning, wealth management and business consulting. fi-Plan Partners creates strategies in the best interest of their clients using both fee based investing and transactional investing.

-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
-All performance referenced is historical and is no guarantee of future results.
-All indices are unmanaged and may not be invested into directly.
+The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual. performance referenced is historical and is no guarantee of future results. indices are unmanaged and may not be invested into directly.